-On the day of the defense:
+On the day of the defense

-• Set-up all your equipment at least one half-hour prior to your presentation to make sure they work properly.
+Set-up all your equipment at least one half-hour prior to your presentation to make sure they work properly.

-After the defense:
+After the defense

 - 1. Your committee will have comments and a discussion with you.
 At the end, the committee makes a recommendation: Pass, Pass with minor revisions, Pass with major revisions, or Fail. - 2.
-Revisions are normal and must be completed within one year.
-This includes remaining registered and uploading the finished document on MyASU Format Tools. - 3.
-If you have revisions, you must submit a copy of the Thesis Defense Report Form (Pass/Fail form) to the Office of Graduate College within 10 working days of the defense.
-A copy of the Pass/Fail form should be submitted to the advising office as well.
-Your graduate advisor can assist you by emailing the form to the Office of Graduate College. - 4.
-You must be registered for at least one credit hour graduate level coursework each semester until the final submission of your thesis.
-Revisions must be completed within one year from the date of the defense. - 5.
-After you have passed the defense and/or completed all required revisions handdeliver your original Thesis Defense Report form (Pass/Fail Form), after being signed by your thesis advisor confirming that all changes have been made, to your respective concentration advising center.
-The advisor will email the form to the Office of Graduate College.

-6. Upload your thesis online through ProQuest.
+If you have revisions, you must submit a copy of the Thesis Defense Report Form (Pass/Fail form) to Graduate College within 10 working days of the defense.
+A copy of the Pass/Fail form should be submitted to the advising office as well. - 3.
+You must be registered for at least one credit hour of graduate level coursework each semester until the final submission of your thesis.
+Revisions must be completed within one year from the date of the defense. - 4.
+After you have passed the defense and/or completed all required revisions, your committee chair should sign part D on your Pass/Fail form. - 5.
+Upload your thesis online through ProQuest.

-VI.
 General Information

-a.
 Research Standards for Publication of Thesis

 Graduate research is the study of an issue that is of sufficient breadth and depth to be publishable in CEN-related journal.
 The effort should reflect a minimum of 750 hours of thoughtful work for an MS thesis.
 The research should follow the 'scientific method' and thus be both objective and reproducible.
 The thesis should demonstrate independent, original, and creative inquiry.
 There should be predefined hypotheses or developmental goals and objectives that are measurable and can be tested.
-The document should demonstrate proficiency with written English and should conform to the Office of Graduate College format guidelines.
-For more information on format guidelines, please visit the Office of Graduate College website http://graduate.asu.edu b.
-Financial Assistance and/or Fellowships c.
-Continuous Enrollment and Leave of Absence Policies
+The document should demonstrate proficiency with written English and should conform to Graduate College format guidelines.
+For more information on format guidelines, please visit the Graduate College website.

+Financial Assistance and/or Fellowships

 Students interested in funding should contact faculty members to inquire about their funded projects for potential hourly or assistantship positions.
-We also encourage our students to explore assistantships available outside CEN as well as explore the Office of Graduate College website.
+We also encourage our students to explore assistantships available outside CEN as well as explore the Graduate College website.